tscrwfrd/flux-grimoire/README.md

-# fluid-forge
+# FlowForge: Practical Fluid Solver Examples
-This collection implements numerical solvers for fluid dynamics simulations, currently only focusing on the fundamental conservation laws of mass and momentum.
+This is my collection numerical solvers for fluid dynamics simulations, currently only focusing on the fundamental conservation laws of mass and momentum.

 ## Fluid Flow Algorithms: Working Examples